This post may contain affiliate links. See my full disclosure here.

 I use a nonstick pan or griddle to make french toast and a billion other things.
 I totally love this griddle.
 So easy to clean!

 - For fresh regular white/wheat bread, quickly dip the bread into the french toast batter.
 Flip the bread and dip again quickly letting the excess batter drip back into the baking pan.
 If you are using a dryer stale bread, dip the bread in the batter and let the bread soak for a couple seconds then flip and dip and soak for a couple more seconds.
-Do not let the bread soak for too long because it will either fall apart or still end up pretty soggy despite the flour.
+As I stated earlier, please do not let the bread soak for too long because it will either fall apart or still end up pretty soggy despite the flour.

 - Set your oven to warm.
 Heat butter in a skillet or griddle over medium heat.
 Transfer the soaked bread to skillet and cook 3- 4 minutes or until toasted and browned.
 Flip and cook the other side 3 to 4 minutes longer.
-Transfer bread to the baking sheet and place it into the warm oven until you are ready to serve it.
+Transfer best french toast to the baking sheet and place it into the warm oven until you are ready to serve it.

-- Serve with berries and confection sugar or keep it simple and use butter and your choice of syrup.
+- Serve this french toast with berries and confection sugar or keep it simple and use butter and your choice of syrup.
 Bacon and eggs are a must!

 Best French Toast Recipe